rust-lang/rfcs/text/0000-target-tier-policy.md

   slowest target in CI.
 This requirement is subjective, to be evaluated by the infrastructure team, and will take the community importance of the target into account.
-- Tier 2 targets must support building on the existing CI infrastructure.
-In particular, new tier 2 targets must support cross-compiling, and must not require using the target as the host for builds.
+- New tier 2 targets should, if at all possible, support cross-compiling.
+New tier 2 targets should not require using the target as the host for builds, even if the target supports host tools.
 - In addition to the legal requirements for all targets (specified in the tier 3 requirements), because a tier 2 target typically involves the Rust project building and supplying various compiled binaries, incorporating the target